Cold Storage (film)

-Cold Storage is an upcoming comedy horror film directed by Jonny Campbell from a screenplay by David Koepp, based on the 2019 titular novel by Koepp.
-The film stars Georgina Campbell, Joe Keery, Sosie Bacon, Vanessa Redgrave, Lesley Manville, and Liam Neeson.
-It follows the attempts at containing a parasitic fungus that leaks out of an abandoned military base.
+Cold Storage is a 2026 science fiction horror comedy film directed by Jonny Campbell from a screenplay by David Koepp based on his 2019 novel of the same name.
+It stars Georgina Campbell, Joe Keery, and Liam Neeson and follows the attempts at containing a parasitic fungus that leaks out of an abandoned military base.

-Cold Storage is scheduled to be released in the United States by Samuel Goldwyn Films on February 13, 2026, and in France by StudioCanal on February 18.
+Cold Storage is a co-production between the United States and France.
+It was first released in Mexico and Brazil on January 29, 2026.
+It was later released in the United States by Samuel Goldwyn Films on February 13, and in France by StudioCanal on February 18, 2026.
+The film received generally positive reviews from critics.